-Satire is a commonly used technique by writers used to bring light to shortcomings and flaws common in our society.
+Satire is a commonly used technique by writers employed to highlight the shortcomings and flaws common in societies.

 Satires have been around since the days of Ancient Greek theatre!
 Although satires are extremely effective, sometimes they can be difficult to grasp.
 You can find satire everywhere:

 The Simpsons is a classic example of satire.
 The Simpsons is a comedic satirical representation of American life.
 The Simpsons draws attention to, and pokes fun at, negative human emotions and behaviours like jealousy and ego.

 Analysing satire can be difficult if you are unable to understand its complexity and purpose.
 If we approach analysing satire methodologically, it can enhance the meaning and strength of your essay.

 Let us have a look at an overview of the questions we will need to answer to analyse satire.

 Keep these in mind whilst reading about the different types of satire and their effect!

 Satire uses humour, exaggeration, irony and ridicule to expose and criticise problems present in society.
 Many satirists want to change humanity for the better by mocking the social, values, behaviours and attitudes they feel need to change.

 Satire often employs other literary techniques such as irony or metaphor to convey its message.
 Satirical texts exaggerate or under-play fictional characters or situations that represent real-life people or issues.